mab0189/Dummy_CAN_DuT/README.md

 // Start the dummy application
 ./Dummy_CAN_DuT

-// Send a frame on the virtual CAN interface cansend vcan0 123#DEADBEEF
+// Open another terminal and send a frame on the virtual CAN interface cansend vcan0 123#DEADBEEF
 ```